Enhanced Mobility of Seniors and Individuals with Disabilities

 How may assistance be used?

-Section 5310 funding may be used for eligible capital, planning, or operating expenses needed to provide specialized transportation service for elderly persons and persons with disabilities.
+Section 5310 funding may be used for eligible capital or operating expenses needed to provide specialized transportation service for older adults and persons with disabilities.
+Up to 10 percent of funds apportioned to a recipient may be used to administer, plan, and provide technical assistance for projects funded under the program.
 Projects must provide for the maximum feasible coordination of transportation services funded under this section.
+A minimum of 55 percent of funds must be used for capital projects as listed in Federal Circular 9070.1G.
+The remaining 45 percent may be used for other capital or operating projects.

 What are the requirements after being awarded this opportunity?